What U.S. Small Business Stats Reveal for Startups in 2026

 This employment base spans across industries, with small businesses creating millions of jobs over time and serving as critical stepping stones for career development.

-According to Statista's Small Business Index data, the health of small businesses has shown notable fluctuations in recent years.
+According to the U.S. Chamber of Commerce and Bluevine survey data, the health of small businesses has shown notable fluctuations in recent years.

 Women-Owned Business Avg Loan ~$53,000 $67,035 +25% ↗️ Improved access